NannyML/nannyml/docs/examples/california_housing.rst

 Performance Estimation
 ======================

-We first want to estimate performance for the analysis period, using the reference period as our performance baseline.
+We first want to estimate performance for the monitored period, using the reference period as our performance baseline.

 .. nbimport::
     :path: ./example_notebooks/Examples California Housing.ipynb